Joe McAlexander, President

 Degree in Communication.
 She is a certified facilitator and certified executive coach (ACTP).

-Ginny Telego is the President and Founder of The Collaboration Partners (formerly Wager’s Way), a leadership consulting business based in Ashland, Ohio.
+Ginny Telego is the President and Chief Facilitator of The Collaboration Partners, an organizational consulting business she founded in Ashland, Ohio.
 Ginny has a bachelor's degree in Organizational Management and is a Certified Advanced Practitioner and Master Trainer with the Equine Experiential Education Association (E3A).
-She has management experience in several diverse environments and is dedicated to coaching clients to find their "Way" to being better leaders and team members both in their organizations and communities.
-Ginny is passionate about helping people achieve their potential in whatever they are doing and is committed to creating programs that maximize the experience with the horses for participants.
+She has management experience in several diverse environments and is passionate about helping people achieve their potential in whatever position or career they are in.
+Ginny has a vision to transform the way leaders lead and to help reduce conflict by understanding the strengths in diversity among groups.